Health and wellbeing

 Communicable diseases

-Communicable diseases in early learning services and schools: a guide to legal powers
+Communicable diseases: A guide to legal powers

-Planning for an epidemic/pandemic event (quick guide)
+Planning for an epidemic or pandemic event

 Promoting healthy lifestyles

-Resources developed in consultation with the Ministry of Health to assist schools and early childhood education services to promote healthy lifestyles.
+The following resources were developed in consultation with the Ministry of Health to assist schools and early childhood education services to promote healthy lifestyles.

 Mental health and wellbeing